Audio File Version Control: Why You Need It & How It Works

 Never delete old versions.
 You might think version 5 is useless, but clients have a magical ability to ask for it three weeks later.
 Keep everything.

-Use version control for stems, too.
-Not just the final stereo mix - version your stem exports as well.
+Version your stems too, not just the final stereo mix.
 Upload stems as a set (Drums v01, Bass v01, Vocals v01).
 When you revise, upload new stem versions.
-Client can mix and match: “Drums from v02, vocals from v01.”
+That way the client can mix and match: “Drums from v02, vocals from v01.”

 Communicate version numbers with clients.
 When sending revisions, reference version numbers explicitly: “Here’s version 3 with the vocal level increased” or “Comparing version 2 (brighter mix) to version 4 (warmer mix).”
-This prevents confusion.
+Removes ambiguity.

 Version control for stems

-Stems are often more complex to version than stereo mixes because you’re tracking multiple files that need to stay synchronized.
+Stems are harder to version than stereo mixes because you’re tracking multiple files that need to stay in sync.

 The stem versioning problem